-The three women scrambled into motion, hurriedly washing their faces, dressing, and combing their hair before meeting once more at the foot of the stairs.
-Penelope fussed with her spiralling brown curls, before Sister Rosin said, “You look lovely, dear.”
+The three women scrambled into motion, hurriedly washing their faces, dressing, and tending their hair before meeting once more at the foot of the stairs.
+Penelope fussed with her spiralling brown curls, before Sister Rosin clasped her hands in reassurance.
+“You look lovely, dear.”
 Penelope gulped a breath, nodded, and smiled wanly.

 Not a minute later, the clip-clop of horse hooves sounded on the pebble path, coming to a stop by the gate.